Alexis Smith: After Warners

 Smith went to Universal to appear in Wyoming Mail (1950), a Western with Stephen McNally, and Undercover Girl (1950) a film noir.
-She played Jane Wyman's rival in Paramount's Here Comes the Groom (1951), her favorite role.
+She played a shy aristocrat who is coached out of her staid shell by Bing Crosby to rival Jane Wyman in Paramount's Here Comes the Groom (1951), her favorite role.
 At Universal she made Cave of Outlaws (1951) with MacDonald Carey then back at Paramount was in The Turning Point (1952) with William Holden.

 She received excellent reviews for playing Private Lives on stage with Victor Jory.

 Smith was in Split Second (1953) at RKO with McNally then went to England to star in The Sleeping Tiger (1954) with Dirk Bogarde for Joseph Losey.

 In 1953 she appeared on stage in Bell Book and Candle with Victor Jory.

 She began appearing in television on shows such as The Star and the Story, Stage 7, The 20th Century-Fox Hour, The Joseph Cotten Show: On Trial, Robert Montgomery Presents, Lux Video Theatre, Schlitz Playhouse, and The United States Steel Hour.

 At Republic she made The Eternal Sea (1955) with Sterling Hayden.
 She had no offers so signed to go on tour with her husband in a production of Plain and Fancy which meant she missed out on roles in the films Serenade and The Toy Tiger.

 Smith was in Beau James (1957) with Bob Hope, This Happy Feeling (1958) with Curt Jurgens and The Young Philadelphians with Paul Newman (1959).

 She also appeared on a Dean Martin and Jerry Lewis radio (NBC) broadcast on January 25, 1952.